 Participation Method | Deposit assets into a pool | Run a validator node |

-Security and Maintenance | Pool or platform maintains security | User maintains the node |
+Security and Maintenance | A pool or a platform maintains security | The user retains the node |

 User Expertise | Beginner-friendly | Requires technical and financial knowledge |